mbuckler/youtube-bb/README.md

 annotated.

 Run `python download.py [DIR]` to download the dataset into the specified directory.
-If you don't provide a path, a directory named `video` will be created.
+If you don't provide a path, a directory named `videos` will be created.

 Then wait (for quite a long time...).